-The assessment results for the RC model and the five sensitivity analyses are presented in Table 4a.
-Table 4b compares the current results with those obtained from the 2005 assessment.
+The assessment results for the RC model and the two sensitivity analyses are presented in Table 4a, and correspond to Bayesian posterior modes.
+Table 4b compares the current results with those obtained from the 2006 assessment.
 Fits to CPUE data and catch-at-age data are illustrated in Figures 1 and 2 respectively.
-The RC and effort saturation (Sensitivity 3) fits to the CPUE data are shown in Figure 1a, and those to the recent low recruitment (Sensitivity 4) and catch-at-age down-weight (Sensitivity 5) scenarios in Figure 1b.
+The RC and effort saturation (Sensitivity 1) fits to the CPUE data are shown in Figure 1a, and those for the catch-at-age down-weight (Sensitivity 2) scenarios in Figure 1b.
 Figures 3a and 3b show the estimated exploitable biomass and spawning biomass trends for the RC and effort saturation scenarios.